 - a splash of Water for blending

-- Place everything for the base apart from the carrot and beetroot and blend until they start to break down.
+- Place everything for the carrot cake base, apart from the carrot and beetroot, into a food processor and blend until they start to break down.

 - Separate the base mixture into two.

-- Blend half of the mixture with 2/3 of the carrots until combined.
+- Blend half of the healthy cake mixture with 2/3 of the carrots until combined.

 - Blend the other half with the rest of carrots and all the beetroot.

-- Melt the coconut oil and then blend all of the frosting ingredients together until smooth.
+- Melt the coconut oil/butter and then blend all of the frosting ingredients together until smooth.

 - Layer on the bases and then pour and spread the frosting.

-- Place in the fridge to set for at least an hour and enjoy withing 3 days.
+- Place in the fridge to set for at least an hour and enjoy within 3 days.